Artipoppe Zeitgeist carrier – my Artipoppe Zeitgeist carrier reviews

 Loving the leopard print on this fabric?
 I found this cool leopard printed hip carrier and I also found some other animal theme printed baby carriers here.

 What I love about the Artipoppe carrier

 Well, the main reason is an obvious one: they are beautiful, no doubt ’bout that.
 It’s really hard to choose from alllll the pretty designs.
+These wraps and carriers are made of such beautiful fabric and I just can’t get over some of these designs and prints.
 I guess the Artipoppe Zeitgeist Baby Leopard original is by far the most popular one, and although I LOVE this one I went for the Baby Snake Moon because well, I LOVE this one too and pretty much changed my mind every day untill I finally hit that ‘BUY’ button

 When put on this carrier fits very well.
 I love the way it feels and supports my baby.
 The fabric is soft yet sturdy and it feels really comfortable wearing my baby in it.
-I have to say that I wear my three month almost every day in it and some days I wear him for hours -because you know, he doesn’t sleep in his cot when big sister is in the house, too much noise-.
-He sleeps in it very well.
+I have to say that I wore my little one almost every day in it and some days I wore him for hours -because you know, he didn’t sleep in his cot when big sister was in the house, too much noise-.
+He sleeps in the carrier very well.

 What I don’t really like about the Zeitgeist carrier